OctopusDeploy/blog/blog/2023-10/modern-rollback-strategies/index.md

 ## Immediate rollback strategy

-This strategy builds on the 3-minute rollback strategy.
+This strategy builds on the 3-minute recovery strategy.
 It adds blue/green or a staging deployment pattern.
 It involves:

 - Running 2 versions of your application in production
 - Using a load balancer or ingress controller to control traffic